Fish Oil for Weight Loss – The Research

 Years of peer-reviewed research proves that taking fish oil for weight loss works.
-Whether you are into Crossfit, Spartan races, or other sport and want to shed excess fat to perform your best or just want to lose that belly to feel and look better, it can help.
+Whether you are into Crossfit, Spartan races, or other sports and want to shed excess fat to perform your best, or just want to lose that belly to feel and look better, it can help.
 Just by taking a few capsules a day you can lose an additional 2 or more pounds of pure fat in a month without any nasty side effects.

-When included with all of the additional benefits of fish oil (build lean muscle, better workouts, less joint pain, etc.), this is a supplement that all of us who train, diet, and supplement to be all we can be need to take.
+When included with all of the additional benefits of fish oil (build lean muscle, better workouts, less joint pain, etc.), this is a supplement that all of us who train, diet, and supplement to be all we can be, need to take.

 After reading this article you’ll know how fish oil is better for fat loss than any caffeine-loaded weight loss pills.

 How Does Fish Oil Help You Lose Weight?

 Many researchers and fish oil experts including author of ‘The Zone Diet’ and researcher Barry Sears, PhD, believe that the inflammation reducing properties of omega 3 fats in every capsule are responsible for burning off excess fat.

 Excessive inflammation in the body due to eating the wrong foods, stress, etc. that lasts can, over time, leads to weight gain and all around poor health.
 Left unchecked this can even lead to a condition called Metabolic Syndrome, which is a precursor to type 2 diabetes.
 This occurs when your body can no longer take the abuse and is super inflamed on the inside.
 As a result, you end fat, bloated, sore, and tired.

 Research shows that taking fish oil can stop this excessive inflammation before it gets out of hand and keep you lean, healthy, and strong (2).

 Even if you are already in great shape, think of taking fish oil for fat loss as an insurance policy against any future fat gain.